Goodbye Yellow Brick Road (song)

-"Goodbye Yellow Brick Road" is a ballad written by English musician Elton John and songwriter Bernie Taupin, and performed by John.
+"Goodbye Yellow Brick Road" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
 It is the title track on John's album of the same name.
 The titular road is a reference to L. Frank Baum's The Wizard of Oz film and book series.

 The song has been widely praised by critics; some consider it a strong contender for John's finest song ever.
 Rolling Stone listed the song at No. 390 of its 500 greatest songs of all time in 2010.
-In the US, it was certified gold on 4 January 1974 and platinum on 13 September 1995 and 2× platinum on 2 March 2020 by the RIAA.
+In the US, it was certified gold on 4 January 1974 and platinum on 13 September 1995 and 2× platinum on 2 March 2020 by the Recording Industry Association of America (RIAA).

 Composition

 The lyrics, written by Taupin, contain autobiographical elements, referring to his childhood on a farm in Lincolnshire.
 The song expresses a desire to get back to one's "roots", a common theme of Taupin's early lyrics.

 In 2014, Taupin reflected, "It's been said many times, but Goodbye Yellow Brick Road is a cinematic album.
 The lyrics to the title track do say that I want to leave Oz and get back to the farm.
 I think that's still my M.O. these days.
 I don't mind getting out there and doing what everybody else was doing, but I always had to have an escape hatch."

 In 2020, he added, "I don't believe I was ever turning my back on success or saying I didn't want it.
 I just don't believe I was ever that naïve.
 I think I was just hoping that maybe there was a happy medium way to exist successfully in a more tranquil setting.
-My only naiveté, I guess, was believing I could do it so early on.
+My only naïveté, I guess, was believing I could do it so early on.
 I had to travel a long road and visit the school of hard knocks before I could come even close to achieving that goal."

 Release and reception

 Release

-The song was released in 1973 as the album's second single and entered the top ten in both the United Kingdom and the United States.
+After being recorded in May 1973, the song was released in late 1973 as the album's second single and entered the top ten in both the United Kingdom and the United States.
 It was one of John's biggest hits, and quickly surpassed his previous single, "Saturday Night's Alright for Fighting", in both sales and popularity, following its release.